Open weights.

 Four metrics every agent is measured on.

 Healthcare AI without measurement is just plausible-sounding text generation.
-Aether One™ agents are evaluated on the same four metrics, on holdout sets refreshed each rule-pack release.
+Healthcare agents are evaluated on the same four metrics, on holdout sets refreshed each rule-pack release.
 Numbers are visible to the customer in the audit packet, not buried in a marketing claim.

 Clinical accuracy on holdout